Opened my microwave the other day and - yuck! Here's a trick from Pinterest that I learned and used successfully (without using chemicals).

 For Christmas, I decided to put together an organizer for my sweet nice who is starting to write.
 She is a left-handed writer and it seems to be giving her some trouble as many utensils are most easily used by right-handed writers.
 I found two "swan neck" pens on Amazon as well as a lefty's notebook (It opens from the right hand side instead of the left).
 In this pack, I also included a handwriting workbook and some tall crayons.

-Once closed, the clutch looked too plain.
+This project is similar to my coloring pack and I tried to improve upon things in the coloring pack that didn't sit well with me.
+I think I measured more accurately, and I like how this one looks.
+Except for the front - Once closed, the clutch looked too plain.
 I thought about what I could do and then I remembered fabric flowers that I've seen on other blogs.
 I did a quick Google search for fabric flower tutorials, and I came upon the Frayed Flower from Maize Hutton which was simple and easy.
 It's great for using up scraps because one only needs a length of 1 inch wide fabric.

 Since this is my first frayed flower, I can see where I'll improve next time but I still think I did an okay job with it.
 I used fabric that I had in the inside of the clutch.
 I also secured a button in the middle thanks to The Purl Bee's button tutorial.